sandyschumann/cogflexreplication/README.md

 #### code book.pdf
 - This document includes the code book, indicating which variable assesses (how) which concept.

-#### Appendix: CFI items and sub-scale allocation.pdf
+#### Supplementary Material
-- This documents includes all items/codes of the Cognitive Flexibility Inventory as well as their expected sub-scale allocation.
+- This documents includes supplementary material and analyses.